The Disappointing Therapist

-I’ve received a number of calls and emails from people indicating they’re looking for a new therapist because they’re disappointed in the work with their current therapist.
-My first question is usually, “What were you hoping would happen when you began your work with them?”
+Many people indicate that they’re looking for a new therapist because they’re disappointed in the work with their current therapist.
+The first question to ask is usually, “What were you hoping would happen when you began your work with them?”
 To which many reply, “That I would get better.
 I thought they would understand me.”
-Therein lies the beginning of disspointment.
+Therein lies the beginning of disappointment.

 How does this relate to having a disappointing therapist?
 Well, no one can make us feel anything that is not already there.
 They can only stir up what has already been experienced: sadness, joy, excitement, anger, fear, disappointment, betrayal, shame, powerlessness, et cetera.
 The only thing people, including therapists, can often unknowingly do, is stir them up … again.
 The behavior, responses, comments or facial expressions of others often trigger certain experiences that in turn flood us with certain emotions.

-Now before you click off this page, hear me out.
+Now before you click off this page, hear us out.
 Some therapists are absolutely disappointing – even the good ones.
 The disappointment can be the result of lack of experience, training, interest or burn out.
 This is why you have to be selective in how you choose a therapist.
-(I’ll write another blog on that later).
-The point I want to make is that disappointments with your therapist are actually part of the work and present an opportunity for you to work through unresolved issues.
+The point is that disappointments with your therapist are actually part of the work and present an opportunity for you to work through unresolved issues.